This week we remember Pentecost, the time when the Holy Spirit came in power to God’s people.

-We are called to share the good news of Jesus.
-Jesus told us to GO tell others the good news.
+We are called to share the Good News of Jesus.
+Jesus told us to GO and TELL others the Good News.
 He also promised to empower us for the task.

 In Mark 16:17-18 Jesus told us, “These miraculous signs will accompany those who believe: They will cast out demons in my name, and they will speak in new languages.
 They will be able to handle snakes with safety, and if they drink anything poisonous, it won’t hurt them.
 They will be able to place their hands on the sick, and they will be healed.”